hochbaumGroup/HNCcorr/README.md

 The HNCcorr algorithm identifies cell bodies in two-photon calcium imaging movies.
 We provide a Python 3 implementation as well as a legacy Matlab implementation.
 The software is freely available for non-commercial use.
 See license for details.

-The HNCcorr algorithm is described in our [eNeuro paper](http://www.eneuro.org/content/6/2/ENEURO.0304-18.2019):
+The HNCcorr algorithm is described in our [ArXiv paper](https://arxiv.org/abs/1703.01999):

-> Q Spaen, R Asín-Achá, SN Chettih, M Minderer, C Harvey, and DS Hochbaum.
-(2019).
-HNCcorr: A novel combinatorial approach for cell identification in calcium-imaging movies. eNeuro, 6(2).
+> Q Spaen, R Asín-Achá, and DS Hochbaum.
+(2017).
+HNCcorr: A novel combinatorial approach for cell identification in calcium-imaging movies. arXiv:1703.01999.

 ### Example (Python)
 ```python